-Today’s recipe is an ode to deadence.
-Fluffy, tropical-spiced coconut cupcakes topped with sweet homemade caramel buttercream and (because why not) more caramel sauce on top.
+Today's recipe is an ode to decadence.
+Fluffy, tropical-spiced Easy Coconut Cupcakes topped with sweet homemade caramel buttercream and (because why not) more caramel sauce on top.
 This is a sophisticated dessert recipe for the coconut lover in your life.

 And to make it one I love too, I had to add plenty of sweet caramel into the mix!
 The result is a best-of-both-worlds recipe for the moistest coconut cupcakes with caramel buttercream frosting.

 Are you ready for an easy but over-the-top good cupcake recipe?
 These coconut cupcakes check all of those boxes, and more.

 Baking powder.
 This helps the cupcakes rise in the oven.

 Cane sugar.
 I also like organic sugar in my baking recipes.